Vodafone, Hutchison strike $19 bln deal to create UK mobile leader | Headlines

 PROLONGED SCRUTINY The deal will face intense scrutiny from regulators who have previously opposed deals that reduce the number of networks in major markets from four to three.
 Hutchison's attempt to merge with Telefonica's O2 in Britain seven years ago was blocked.

+Unite, one of Britain's biggest trade unions, said it would lead to higher mobile phone bills and job cuts, and questioned whether a company with close ties to China should have such a prominent place in UK telecoms infrastructure.
+The companies said the transaction would need approval under a UK National Security and Investment Act, which gives the government powers to intervene in deals that could pose a risk.

-The companies will present the deal to Britain's Competition and Markets Authority (CMA) in the coming weeks.
+They will present their plans to Britain's Competition and Markets Authority (CMA) in the coming weeks.
 "We believe that this case stands on very strong grounds," Vodafone's Essam told reporters, adding that customers would be getting a much better network for the same price.
 "We're very confident on our case."

-Hutchison's Three UK boss Robert Finnegan pointed out that the planned investment was substantially higher than rivals, and while a rejection by the CMA would not lead to Hutchison exiting Britain, it would have to reduce investment.
-However the deal will still face many hurdles.
+Hutchison's Three UK boss Robert Finnegan pointed out that the planned investment was substantially higher than rivals', and said while a rejection by the CMA would not lead to Hutchison exiting Britain, it would have to reduce investment.
+But the deal will still face many hurdles.

-"Both Vodafone and Three are key players in the UK communications market – with millions of consumers and many businesses relying on their services – so it's right that the CMA reviews the impact this deal could have on competition," a CMA spokesperson said.
-Unite, one of Britain's biggest trade unions, said it would lead to higher mobile phone bills and job cuts, and questioned whether a company with close ties to China should have such a prominent place in UK telecoms infrastructure.

 The two groups said they would be able to save more than 700 million pounds a year by combining networks by the fifth year after completing the deal.
-Shares in Vodafone, which fell to a 25-year low of 71 pence on Tuesday, rose 3.6% after the deal was announced.
+Shares in Vodafone, which fell to a 25-year low of 71 pence on Tuesday, rose 4% after the deal was announced but closed up just 0.6% higher.

 Hutchison was advised by Moelis and HSBC, while Morgan Stanley and Robey Warshaw advised Vodafone. ($1 = 0.7909 pounds)